Babes in the Wood: Traditional tale

 The traditional children's tale is of two children abandoned in a wood, who die and are covered with leaves by robins.

 It was first published as an anonymous broadside ballad by Thomas Millington in Norwich in 1595 with the title "The Norfolk gent his will and Testament and howe he Commytted the keepinge of his Children to his own brother whoe delte most wickedly with them and howe God plagued him for it".

 The tale has been reworked in many forms; it frequently appears attributed as a Mother Goose rhyme.
 Around 1840, Richard Barham included a spoof of the story in his Ingoldsby Legends, under the title of The Babes in the Wood; or, the Norfolk Tragedy.
 Harris cheekily claims in an endnote that the true history of the children is, 'or ought to be,' in "Bloomfield's [sic] History of Norfolk", but that work's Wayland section does not mention it.
 The anonymous ballad was also illustrated by Randolph Caldecott in a book published in London in 1879.

-The story tells of two small children left in the care of an uncle and aunt after their parents' death.
+The story tells of two small children left in the care of an uncle and aunt after their parents' deaths.
 The uncle gives the children to ruffians to be killed, in order to acquire their inheritance, telling his wife they are being sent to London for their upbringing.
 The murderers fall out, and the milder of the two kills the other.
 He tells the children he will return with provisions, but they do not see him again.
 The children wander alone in the woods until they die; their bodies are covered with leaves by the birds.
 Like many morality tales, the story continues with a description of the retribution befalling the uncle.
 In sanitized versions, the children are bodily taken to Heaven.
 The story ends with a warning to those who have to take care of orphans and others' children not to inflict God's wrath upon themselves.
 The story is also used as a basis for pantomimes.
-However, for various reasons including both the brevity of the original and the target pantomime audience of young children, modern pantomimes by this name usually combine this story with parts of the modern Robin Hood story (employing the supporting characters from it, such as Maid Marian, rather than Robin himself) to lengthen it.
+However, for various reasons including both the brevity of the original and the target pantomime audience of young children, modern pantomimes by this name usually combine this tale with parts of the modern Robin Hood story (employing the supporting characters from it, such as Maid Marian, rather than Robin himself) to lengthen it.

-Adaptions
+Adaptations

 Live-action short

 Fox Film produced a 36-minute short of the story, The Babes in the Woods, adapted by screenwriter Bernard McConville in 1917.
-Fox's treatment included a wicked witch and a house of candy, elements borrowed from the Hansel and Gretel folk story.
+Fox's treatment included a wicked witch and a house of candy, elements borrowed from the "Hansel and Gretel" folk story.
 This film provides a happy ending for the children, with Robin Hood and his company rescuing them in the end.

 Animated short

-The Walt Disney Company re-worked this tale for their 1932 short animated film Babes in the Woods, incorporating some material from Hansel and Gretel by the Brothers Grimm, and adding a village of friendly elves (a feature not traditionally present in either tale) and a happy ending.
+The Walt Disney Company re-worked this tale for their 1932 short animated film Babes in the Woods, incorporating some material from "Hansel and Gretel" by the Brothers Grimm, and adding a village of friendly elves (a feature not traditionally present in either tale) and a happy ending.